dxpr/ckeditor5-ai-agent/README.md

 AI Agent understands complex prompts and can handle complex HTML, here we ask for varied content structures with 3 levels of table nesting:

 ![image](https://github.com/dxpr/ckeditor5-ai-agent/blob/1.x/sample/images/nested-tables.gif)
+Video of AI Agent rendering complex HTML structures fast, rendering tokens in real-time as they are sent by the model.

 ## Configuration Options